MerkleMinds/chipz_app/README.md

 ## 🚀 Introduction

 Welcome to **BlockBet App**!
 This project is built using [pnpm](https://pnpm.io/) as the package manager.
-Dive in to explore and contribute to our decentralized betting platform!
+Dive in to explore and contribute to our open source betting platform!

 ---